Wally Phillips: Innovations

 Phillips was one of the first broadcasters to routinely use humorous and offbeat phone calls in his show, including prank phone calls.
 Sometimes, he called random payphones to see who would answer.
 For example, he called a pet cemetery to arrange a funeral for his mouse, and on another occasion he tracked down Benjamin Gingiss, founder of Gingiss Formal Wear, while the man was on vacation in the Bahamas to ask him where the fire extinguishers were kept in the store.

 Another time, Phillips called Ipanema, a neighborhood located on the southern region of the city of Rio de Janeiro, Brazil, and inquired whether there were any women there who were "tall and tan and young and lovely".
 He tried to order pizza from Rome and even tried to return a natural Christmas tree weeks into the new year because it had browned and lost all its needles.
 On one occasion, he managed to obtain Luciano Pavarotti's hotel room number, and called to ask if the singer would give Phillips opera lessons and "teach [Phillips] to sing flat, like you do."

-Phillips was the first to offer a $1 million prize to listeners—as a part one of his most famous and longest-running promotions in which he would debunk self-proclaimed psychics on the air.
+Phillips was the first to offer a $1 million prize to listeners—as a part one of his promotions in which he would debunk self-proclaimed psychics on the air.
 Listeners were invited to guess what celebrity name was written inside "Wally's Black Box".
 No one ever successfully guessed the name.
 He eventually revealed the note bearing the name of Jean Rogers, a movie heroine Phillips admired for her role as Dale Arden in several Flash Gordon film serials.

 Another unique aspect of Phillips' show was a large library of sound bites, each just a few seconds in length, which could be played on short notice in response to something that was said.
 A mundane example would be an announcement by Phillips followed by Groucho Marx's voice (from a line in Duck Soup) saying, "Make a note of that!"
 Instead of using carts or reels, Phillips' engineers found it more convenient to cut a disk with a transcription lathe to keep everything at the ready.
 WGN was still using the devices strictly for the Phillips show as late as 1985, costing the station more than $20,000 yearly.